 If the library has access to the article you search for in this way, you should be brought straight to it.

 If Citation Matcher can't find your article, it means that we do not have online access to it.
-Fortunately, through our Interlibrary Loan service we can request a copy of the article from a library that does have access.
+But don't give up.
+Using our Interlibrary Loan service, you can request a copy of the article.
+We'll work out how to get it for you.
 This service is free, fast, and greatly expands the amount of material you have access to.
+(You can use it for more than just articles, too!)

-To request an article (or any other item) that you can't find through the library, just click the Interlibrary Loan button on the library website:
+To request an article that you can't find through the library, just click the Interlibrary Loan button near the bottom of the library website:

 Now just fill out the appropriate form, click submit, and wait for a phone call telling you your item is in!
 For more information about Interlibrary Loan or the status of your request please contact the library.